 I suspect that any reader hand-coding their website directly in HTML and CSS already knows how to implement the things mentioned here.
 However, for those new to this, see How to Design a Two Column Layout for Your Website Using CSS.
 If you're making a fixed width site, you will probably also want to centre your columns.
 In such a case, you may be interested in learning How to Centre a DIV Block Using CSS as well.

 Designing for different resolutions can sometimes seem like you are standing between a rock and a hard place.
-Don't believe the people who say that the use of one method over the other will solve all your problems.
-You still have to test your pages under a reasonably high resolution and a low resolution to see how it appears.
+Don't believe the people who advocate one method over all others as the panacea for all web design problems.
+Every site is different, and requires the designer to think through the issues and decide on a solution.
+Whichever method you choose, you will still need to test your pages under a reasonably high resolution and a low resolution to see how it appears.
 In most cases, you will have to live with some imperfections when your site is viewed under extreme settings.

 Get more free tips and articles like this,